ComicSphinx/Roni_player-3D-projects-site/frontend/README.md

 Use `py manage.py runserver` to run server (And open `http://127.0.0.1:8000/` in your browser to get site)

 ## Which folder you need to hold your html and css files
-Temporarily use `Roni_player` folder to hold your html and css files (later we will move this one where is should be)
+Temporarily use `Roni_player` folder to hold your html and css files (later we will move this one where it should be)

 ## How to install python and Django